dekellum/rjack/hc-httpclient/README.txt

 == Description

-A gem packaging of the {HttpComponents}[http://hc.apache.org/] (formerly Jakarta Commons) HTTP Client for jruby.
+A gem packaging of the {HttpComponents}[http://hc.apache.org/] (formerly Jakarta Commons) HTTP Client for JRuby.

 * Provides commons-httpclient and commons-codec jars.
 * Provides a HC::HTTPClient::ManagerFacade for client and connection